ARTICLE I - NAME

 ARTICLE IX - DISBURSEMENTS

 Section 1.
 No disbursements of the funds of the Chamber shall be made unless the same shall have been approved, authorized and ordered by the Board of Directors unless otherwise provided for herein.
-All disbursements shall be made by check or debit card.
-Checks shall be signed and debit card receipts reviewed by any two of the following: President, Vice President and Executive Director.
+All disbursements shall be made by check or debit card or credit card.
+Checks shall be signed and debit card or credit card receipts reviewed by any two of the following: President, Vice President and Executive Director.
 The Secretary/Treasurer may sign in the absence of the President, Vice President or Executive Director.

 Section 2.
 Upon approval of the budget, those authorized to sign checks as stated in Section 1 above, are hereby authorized to make disbursements on account of regular monthly operating expenses provided for in the budget without additional approval by the Board of Directors.